MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-whats-new.md

 ## Microsoft 365

-Microsoft 365 is a new offering from Microsoft that combines
+Microsoft 365 is a new offering from Microsoft that combines:

 - A currently supported version of Windows.
 - Office 365.